top of page

 Treatments

 Claim your birthright to self-care.
-Pamper yourself with soothing massages and treatments that nourish both body and mind, helping to integrate the insights gained from your inner work.
+Pamper yourself with additional soothing massages and treatments that nourish both body and mind, helping to integrate the insights gained from your inner work.

 Relaxation and